 2. Plan your itinerary.

-Save room in your itinerary for this year's festival highlights, happening from October 12-27.
-From music festivals and sports tournaments to the iconic float parade and street dance competitions, there’s lots to do.
+Save room in your itinerary for this year's festival highlights, happening from October 1 to 19.
+From music festivals and sports tournaments to the iconic float parade and street dance competitions, there’s a lot to do.

 Be prepared to dance ‘til you drop at the Bacolod City Government Center.
 You can even purchase a mask to wear for the occasion!
 Check the Bacolod City Government’s official website and their tourism office’s Facebook page for information on ongoing festivities.

 Here's another reason it's crucial to have reliable data.
 You should be able to check maps for navigation, especially in unfamiliar territory.
 Is walking everywhere not a viable option?
 No worries!
-The city has buses, jeepneys, and taxi cabs to bring you where you need to go.
+The city has buses, jeepneys, taxi cabs, and Grab to bring you where you need to go.
 Pull up your route online, so you don’t get lost.

 Try Calea's Cakes, a paradise for anyone with an insatiable sweet tooth.
-Their chocolate mud pie is *chef's kiss*.
-There’s also Terrasse, Delicioso, and Kubo sa Lawn (KSL) for a sit-down restaurant experience.
-And, of course, you can expect vendors to set up stalls along the streets.
-Be ready with cash!
+Their chocolate mud pie is *chef's kiss.* There’s also Terrasse, Delicioso, and Kubo sa Lawn (KSL) for a sit-down restaurant experience.
+Of course, you can also expect vendors to set up stalls along the streets.